nataliatesarova/project-one/README.md

   - Type ```git clone```, paste the URL copied earlier and press enter.

 ## Credits
 I would like to thank my mentor Gareth McGirr especially for advice regarding flexbox and the readme template.
-Chris Quinn gave valuable general information in the Code Institute teaching sessions and especially helped with advice on the action attribute in the form tag of my HTML.
-I am grateful for the ophthalmic surgery advice provided by Mr Nakul Mandal, Consultant Ophthalmic Surgeon, Galway Clinic.
+Chris Quinn gave valuable information in the Code Institute teaching sessions and especially helped with advice on the action attribute in the form tag of my HTML.
+I am grateful for the ophthalmology information provided by Mr Nakul Mandal, Consultant Ophthalmic Surgeon, Galway Clinic.

 ### Content
 Logo was designed on [Free Logo Design](https://www.freelogodesign.org/)